UNM-CARC/QuickBytes/Metabarcoding.md

 5. filter reads (remove chimeras)
       * The merged reads will need to be trimmed of extraneous sequence, poor quality sequences will need be removed, and chimera, the generation of DNA sequences           from disparate organisms due to errors in the PCR process, will also need to be removed.
 7. create OTUs/ASVs
-      * The unique sequences will be determined based on the choen algorithm.
+      * The unique sequences will be determined based on the chosen algorithm.
 9. Creation of OTU/ASV table
       * The abundances of the OTUs or ASVs will be tabulated per sample to create the table.
 11. determine Taxonomy for OTUs/ASVs